jplusplus/statscraper/docs/using_scrapers.rst

 Exploring datasets
 ------------------

-Much like itemslists (Colleciton.items), datasets are only fetched when you are inspecting or interacting with them.
+Much like itemslists (:code:`Collection.items`), datasets are only fetched when you are inspecting or interacting with them.

 The actual data is stored in a property called data: